Governance

 CEO

-Formerly the Principal of Dunraven School for 15 years, David is designated as a National Leader of Education.
+Formerly the Principal of Dunraven School, David is designated as a National Leader of Education.
 He is an experienced senior leader and English teacher.
-He has been a member of the South East and South London Regional School Commissioner's Advisory Board, is currently on the Association of School and College Leaders' Council and served two terms as the chair of the Department for Education's Secondary Heads Reference Group.
-He is an Ofsted Inspector and a lead reviewer for Challenge Partners.
-He is a fellow of the Chartered College of Teaching and a life fellow of the Royal Society of Arts.
+He was a member of the now London Regional School Commissioner's Advisory Board and served two terms as the chair of the Department for Education's Secondary Heads Reference Group.
+He is currently a member of the Association of School and College Leaders' National Council.
+He is a lead inspector for Ofsted and a lead reviewer for Challenge Partners.
+He is a fellow of the Chartered College of Teaching, a member of the Institute of Directors and a life fellow of the Royal Society of Arts.
 He was awarded a CBE for services to education in 2021.

 Ex-officio